cmonte905/manga_managament/README.md

 ##### Why something like this?

 I did not want to start using something along the lines of myanimelist, so instead i made this.
 There is nothing wrong with that site, I just like living inside the terminal and a python program would be a lot for me.
 Having a terminal window open at all times is quicker to just run this in the terminal.
 It is not for everyone, there is some set up required to make something like this to work.
+Instructions for getting this to work will be posted later when I can be bothered to write them out